About

 - index.ts (imports

-This approach is called “segmented RPC client” and it allows to split the client into smaller TypeScript files that can be imported separately, hiding RPC modules and corresponding schema on specific pages.
-For example, pages responsible for “customer” functionality isn’t going to import “admin” RPC modules, therefore “admin” implementation details are hidden from the customer pages.
+This approach is called the “segmented RPC client” and allows you to split the client into smaller TypeScript files that can be imported separately, hiding RPC modules and their corresponding schemas from specific pages.
+For example, pages responsible for “customer” functionality won’t import “admin” RPC modules, keeping admin implementation details hidden from customer pages.

 More info